io-accelerate/chlt-schema-ref/README.md

 # chlt-schema-ref

-The Schema Reference for coding challenges hosted on the https://accelerate.io platform.
+The JSON Schema for coding challenges hosted on the https://accelerate.io platform.

 ## The Schema